 What we don’t: Very pricey and limited back ventilation.

-At $229, the Daybreak is the third-priciest bag on our list (behind the $300 Osprey Downburst below and $250 Arc’teryx Aerios 35 above) despite only having a modest 17-liter capacity.
+At $229, the Daybreak is one of the priciest bags on our list despite only having a modest 17-liter capacity.
 As we noted, the external pockets do add another 6 liters of storage, but those looking for a cavernous main compartment might prefer Hyperlite’s 22-liter Elevate, which is a few ounces lighter and boasts a more weather-ready roll-top closure for $20 more.
-However, after testing the Elevate in Patagonia recently, we came away underwhelmed with its organization: The main compartment is bereft of pockets, there’s no sleeve for stashing a hydration bladder or laptop, and the front shove-it space lacks the stretch needed to accommodate bulkier items like extra layers.
+However, after testing the Elevate in Patagonia last year, we came away underwhelmed with its organization: The main compartment is bereft of pockets, there’s no sleeve for stashing a hydration bladder or laptop, and the front shove-it space lacks the stretch needed to accommodate bulkier items like extra layers.
 In our opinion, the Daybreak is the more complete and versatile design.
-In fact, many people (ourselves included) even use it on the daily, which makes it easier to swallow the high price tag...
-Read in-depth review
+In fact, many people (ourselves included) even use it as an everyday/commuter pack, which makes it easier to swallow the high price tag.

 Hipbelt: Cushioned, 2 zippered pockets